-Nobody wants to be hurt because of someone else’s unreasonable actions, or negligence.
-But if you have been hurt and you need to make a claim against an insurance company there are things that you can do that actually can hurt your chances of recovering your damages.
-The following are things you never want to do as a victim of someone else’s negligence.
+Nobody wants to be hurt because of someone else’s unreasonable actions or negligence.
+But if you’ve been injured and need to make a claim against an insurance company, there are things you can do that will actually hurt your chances of recovering damages.
+The following are things you never want to do in the context of a personal injury case.

 THOU SHALT NOT:

 - Fail to make a police report.
 Anytime you’re involved in a motor vehicle collision, you should immediately call the police and have a report made.
 Many people are under the mistaken impression that “there’s no reason to involve the police or the insurance companies.”
 This is a terrible misstep that could instantly sink your ship.